 If you find your graphics card isn’t up to the job later down the line, you may want to consider investing in a good eGPU.

 RAM (short for Random Access Memory) is one of the most important components of a laptop, but when looking for gaming laptops under $800, you can cut some corners.
-So what is RAM?
+But what exactly is RAM?
 When your central processor needs access to information to render graphics or run algorithms, it normally has to draw that information directly from the hard drive.

 RAM provides a more efficient solution.
-It predicts the sort of data that your CPU will most regularly need when working on a speciifc task, and it will store it in the RAM card so it can be more readily accessed.
+It predicts the sort of data that your CPU will most regularly need when working on a specific task, and it will store it in the RAM card so it can be more readily accessed.
 RAM can help with the overall performance of a laptop, but there is a point where it starts to show diminishing returns.

 We recommend that most gamers seek out a laptop with at least 8 GB of RAM, but you don’t need to be too concerned if the RAM capacity on your laptop is a little weak.
 Even the best gaming laptops have disadvantages, and RAM is one of the easier pieces of hardware to replace.

 Speaking of the easiest parts of hardware to replace.
 Laptop storage is the space used to hold all of your digital information.
 That can mean everything from family pictures and network TV shows to email archives and backup files.
 Modern games can take up a whole lot of space on a laptop, and while the best gaming laptops offer a terabyte or more of storage, it shouldn’t be a make or break component when shopping for a new laptop.
 You can pretty easily upgrade the existing storage on your laptop by installing an internal drive or even just hooking up an external hard drive or flash drive to the USB slot on your laptop.

 Keyboard and Track Pad